FWolfe/Zomboid-Modding-Guide/README.md

 ----------------------------------------
 ### The module block
-In the example above, you'll notice the file starts off with `module MyFirst`.
+In the example above, you'll notice the file starts off with `module MyMod`.
 All items, recipes and other blocks need to be contained within the module block.
 The name used is used as a prefix for a item's full name: The item in the example is `MyMod.MyItem`.
 Most (not all) vanilla items use the module `Base`.
 You are free to use this module as well but be aware defining things like items that already exist in the `Base` module you will **overwrite** them.